barthelemyleveque/Fillit/README.md

 ...B`
 ```

-So when you execute the program with this txt file :
+So when you execute the program with this txt file, the smallest possible square will be :

 ```./fillit txt ```